asmasonomics/asmasonomics.github.io/about2_group.markdown

 {% include profile_page_cols.html
 	file = "/assets/images/people/RichardGawne.jpg"
 	content = "Richard gained a 1st class BSc Molecular Cell Biology degree at the University of York, followed by a distinction in the Bioinformatics MSc at the University of Birmingham.
 His MSc research project involved analysing RNA-seq data to investigate the genetic basis of a corneal disorder known as keratoconus.
 Richard returned to York to join the Mason Lab in October 2021 and provided broad bioinformatic support and expertise on multiple projects.
 Richard left the group in September 2024 to begin a prestigious NHS STP position on the Genomics and Bioinformatics track."
 %}

+<span style="font-size:1.1em;">Marcello Beltrami</span> *Bioinformatician*<br/>
+{% include profile_page_cols.html
+	file = "/assets/images/people/MarcelloBeltrami.png"
+	content = "Marcello joined the Mason Lab in September 2024 following a first class Microbiology BSc from the University of Reading and a distinction from his Masters in Bioinformatics at the University of Birmingham.
+Marcello completed diverse projects at York, supported students and brought a passion for workflows to the group.
+He finished in August 2026 before commencing a PhD at The University of Strathclyde."
+%}

 <span style="font-size:1.1em;">**Project students**</span><br/>